timgfx/csgodoubled-automated/README.md

 #### Why don't you code 'train protection' (or any different form of protection) then?

-If you ask such question, you don't even understand what is so-called `rainbow protection` and why it is bullshit (in other words - doesn't work).
+If you ask such question, you don't even understand what is so-called `train/rainbow/anything protection` and why it is bullshit (in other words - doesn't work).

 Let me show you another example, we are betting on `red`, here is current result history:
 ```